-To adjust the tracking on the mower, lengthen or shorten the push rods shown in Fig. 11.
+To adjust the tracking on the mower, lengthen or shorten the push rods shown in Fig. 14 to the right.
 Lengthening the push rod will increase the speed of the pump.
 Shortening the push rod will decrease the speed of the pump.
 Typically tracking adjustments should be made to the faster side first.
-Fine tuning adjustments can be made by turning the adjustment knob, Fig. 12, in front of either steering arm until the desired effect is achieved.
+Fine tuning adjustments can be made by turning the adjustment knob, Fig. 15, in front of either steering arm until the desired effect is achieved.

-SECTION 12: DRIVE BELT
+ASECTION 12: DRIVE BELT